 What’s amazing is that I had visualized having a corner office in a business park in South Orange County, California but when I was hired the company was located in Los Angeles.
 Several years later they moved to South Orange County and soon after, I got several promotions that led to having a corner office.
 Late one afternoon as I gazed out the window, it struck me that I was living the exact dream that I had imagined!
 I sat there in awe for quite some time.
 I often thought about what I discovered that day and I remained grateful.

 Let’s take the trip to your dream life.
-Imagine your life as you want it to be 5 to 20 years from now.
+Imagine your life as you want it to be one to 10 years from now.
 Using your imagination, go to that place right now.

 In your visualization of your dream life…